civican/legisinfo/44-1/bills/C-11/bill_text.md

     a requirement for a person carrying on a distribution undertaking to carry, on the terms and conditions that the Commission considers appropriate, programming services, specified by the Commission, that are provided by a broadcasting undertaking;

-    a requirement, without terms or conditions, for a person carrying on an online undertaking to carry programming services, specified by the Commission, that are provided by a broadcasting undertaking;
+    a requirement, without terms or conditions, for a person carrying on an online undertaking **that provides the** programming services **of other broadcasting undertakings in a manner that is similar to a distribution undertaking** to carry programming services, specified by the Commission, that are provided by a broadcasting undertaking;

     terms and conditions of service in contracts between distribution undertakings and their subscribers;